How to score more cross sales with email marketing

 Most of us know that you can never have enough pairs of socks and they tend to go missing when it’s just about show time.
 As part of a transactional email that we’ll send immediately after the purchase we’ll also include a cross-sell offer for Jordan socks, so they don’t go missing when you need them the most (we know the sock size based on the shoes purchased).
 Our dynamic offer will include three different pairs of Jordan socks.

 We’ve seen a transactional email cross sale offer in play, but how about the full court press?
-We can send cross sales offers at different stages of the customer lifecyle and we’ll go through an example in the workflow below.
+We can send cross sales offers at different stages of the customer journey and we’ll go through an example in the workflow below.

 - After a completed purchase of Air Jordan shoes we send a transactional email with a dynamically generated cross-sell offer for socks (see example email above).